cosmo0920/Ahblog/README.md

 The source code for my internal web app which is powered by the Yesod framework, written in haskell.

-Simple responsive design web app using twitter bootstrap.
+Simple responsive design web app using twitter bootstrap v2.3.x.
 Markdown-driven, comments, post administration and search articles/titles.

 More information, see Japanese manual: [説明書](doc/ja.md)